SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/freetext-search.md

 # Free-text search

 > [!NOTE]
-> If the free-text search fields is not visible in the upper right corner, this option has not been activated in SuperOffice Settings and maintenance.
+> If the free-text search fields is not visible in the upper right corner, this option has not been activated in Settings and maintenance.

 The text field at the upper right in SuperOffice CRM is used for free-text searches.